meabhishek80/consuming-nasa-apis/README.md

 ## Intro

-NASA’s engineering mission is one of it's kind.
+NASAs engineering mission is one of it's kind.
 But beyond that, How can one use data from NASA to make predictions about the future.Solving global warming is unfortunately outside the scope, so goal here is somewhat simpler:

 ```
-Use NASA’s public HTTP APIs to predicts the next time a satellite image will be taken of a certain location.
+Use NASAs public HTTP APIs to predicts the next time a satellite image will be taken of a certain location.
 ```

 ### Application